sruthi7sri/Dual-ML-Application-Pima-Diabetes-Risk-Predictor-And-OCR-Engine/README.md

 - Deployment Readiness: Provide clear instructions and tooling (including a requirements file and GitHub deployment steps) for seamless integration into portfolios and applications.
 - Scalability & Extensibility: Structure code and documentation to allow easy extension to other medical datasets or OCR character sets.

+## Collaborators

+- Sruthisri Venkateswaran
+- Prajakta Patil

 ## License
-© 2024 Sruthisri.
+© 2024 Sruthisri Venkateswaran and Prajakta Patil.
 All rights reserved.